National Initiative for Cybersecurity Careers and Studies (NICCS)

-In order to help ensure a secure cyberspace, we as a nation must develop a technologically-skilled workforce, a cyber-savvy public, and an effective pipeline of future employees.
-The U.S. is making a substantial investment in cyberspace.
-It will take a national strategy, similar to the effort to upgrade science and mathematics education in the 1950’s, to meet this challenge.
+To ensure a secure cyberspace, we as a nation must develop a technologically-skilled workforce, a cyber-savvy public, and an effective pipeline of future employees.
+The U.S. is making a substantial investment in developing the workforce of cybersecurity professionals and informing the public about how to manage personal safety online.

-To make cybersecurity information and materials more readily-available, the government developed the National Initiative for Cybersecurity Careers and Studies (NICCS).
-NICCS underscores the four components of The National Initiative for Cybersecurity Education (NICE) and serves as a national resource for government, industry, academia, and the general public in their quest to learn about cybersecurity awareness, education, careers, and workforce development opportunities.
+The National Initiative for Cybersecurity Careers and Studies (NICCS) is a key resource of cybersecurity information.
+NICCS directly supports the three components of The National Initiative for Cybersecurity Education (NICE) that focus on enhancing awareness, expanding the pipeline and evolving the field.
+NICCS is a national resource available to anyone from government, industry, academia, and the general public who seeks to learn more about cybersecurity and opportunities in the field.

 Continue reading to learn more about the NICE leadership team.